-Do you need a comma with the phrase such as?
-The answer is… sometimes.
+Updated October 2022: Let’s face it, punctuation is not easy.
+For example, do you need a comma with the phrase such as?
+Well, the answer is… sometimes.
 Place a comma in front of such as only if you’re using it as part of a nonrestrictive clause.
+A nonrestrictive clause adds additional information to a sentence.
+This added information It is not essential to the meaning of the sentence.

 Proper Use of a Comma Before Such As